-CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS
+FORWARD-LOOKING STATEMENTS

-This prospectus supplement and accompanying prospectus and the documents incorporated by reference herein and therein may contain forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act, and forward-looking information and forward-looking statements within the meaning of applicable Canadian securities laws, with respect to our financial condition, results of operations, business prospects, plans, objectives, goals, strategies, future events, capital expenditures, and exploration and development efforts.
-These forward-looking statements can be identified by the use of words such as "expect," "anticipate," "believe," "may," "potential," "intends," "plans" and other similar expressions or statements that an action, event or result "may," "could" or "should" be taken, occur or be achieved, or the negative thereof or other similar statements, however the absence of such words does not mean that a statement is not forward-looking.
+This prospectus supplement and accompanying prospectus and the documents incorporated herein and therein may contain "forward-looking statements" within the meaning of applicable United States ("U.S.") and Canadian securities laws, and these forward-looking statements can be identified by the use of words such as "expect," "anticipate," "estimate," "believe," "may," "potential," "intends," "plans" and other similar expressions or statements that an action, event or result "may," "could" or "should" be taken, occur or be achieved, or the negative thereof or other similar statements.
 These statements are only predictions and involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements, or industry results, to be materially different from any future results, performance, or achievements expressed or implied by these forward-looking statements.
-Such statements include, but are not limited to: (i) the ability to maintain safe and compliant reduced-level production operations at Lost Creek; (ii) the timing for completion of ongoing development and to determine future development and construction priorities at Lost Creek and Shirley Basin; (iii) the ability to ramp-up and transition to full or other warranted production levels in a timely and cost-effective manner when market and other conditions warrant; (iv) life of mine, costs and production results for each project; (v) the timing and outcome of final regulatory approvals of the amendments for uranium recovery at the LC East Project; (vi) the ability to complete additional favorable uranium sales agreements including spot sales if the market warrants and as may be advantageous to the Company; (vii) the impacts of COVID-19 on our business, operations, and financial liquidity, and the impacts of the pandemic directly and indirectly on the uranium market; (viii) resolution of the continuing challenges within the uranium market, including supply and demand projections; (ix) the size and sustainability of impacts on the uranium market of recent physical funds and other depositories for purchases of uranium inventories; (x) the timing and impact of implementation of the national uranium reserve program and the Company's role in the program; (xi) timing for implementation of other recommendations made by the United States Nuclear Fuel Working Group for the revival and expansion of domestic nuclear fuel production, and whether the Biden Administration will incorporate nuclear energy and domestic production of uranium into its climate change initiatives; (xii) impacts on the global markets of climate change initiatives of nations and multi-national companies; (xiii) whether the proposed transaction of certain non-core assets will be completed, on what terms and timing; and (xiv) whether our financing activities and cost-savings measures which we have implemented will be sufficient to support our operations and for what period of time.
+Such statements include, but are not limited to: (i) the ability to maintain safe and compliant reducedlevel production operations at Lost Creek; (ii) the timing for completion of ongoing development and to determine future development and construction priorities at Lost Creek and Shirley Basin; (iii) the ability to readily and cost-effectively ramp-up production operations to meet the delivery schedules in our sales agreements including whether the preparations and development efforts to date will expedite ramp-up as anticipated; (iv) life of mine, costs and production results for Lost Creek and Shirley Basin, including as set forth in the respective Initial Assessment Technical Report Summary, as amended, for each project; (v) the timing and outcome of final regulatory approvals of the amendments for uranium recovery at the LC East Project; (vi) continuing effects of supply-chain disruption and whether we will be able to anticipate and overcome such delays; (vii) the viability of our ongoing research and development efforts, including the timing and cost to implement and operate one or more of them; (viii) the ability to complete additional favorable uranium sales agreements including spot sales if the market warrants and as may be advantageous to us and whether additional sales agreements will be secured and the timing to do so; (ix) resolution of the continuing challenges within the uranium market, including supply and demand projections; (x) the impacts of the Russian invasion of Ukraine on the global economy and more specifically on the nuclear fuel industry including U.S. uranium producers; (xi) the size and sustainability of impacts on the uranium market of recent physical funds and other depositories for purchases of uranium inventories; (xii) the impact of implementation of the U.S. uranium reserve program and our role in the program, and whether the pricing accepted by NNSA (as defined below) signals low domestic inventory supplies; and (xiii) impacts on the global markets of climate change initiatives of nations and multi-national companies.

 Although we believe that our plans, intentions and expectations reflected in these forward-looking statements are reasonable, we cannot be certain that these plans, intentions or expectations will be achieved.
-Actual results, performance or achievements could differ materially from those contemplated, expressed or implied by the forward-looking statements contained in this prospectus supplement.
+Actual results, performance or achievements could differ materially from those contemplated, expressed or implied by the forward-looking statements contained or incorporated by reference in this prospectus supplement.